patrickdean/homegame/04-character-creation.md

 ## Level

 Players will begin play at level 2.
-If a new player joins the campaign, they will be created no lower than the level of the lowest party member.
+If a new player joins the campaign, their character will be created no lower than the level of the lowest party member.
 When a player creates a replacement character, they will join the campaign with the same experience value as the character they replaced.

 ## Ability Score Generation

 Players may use the point buy system (27 points) or the standard array of [15, 14, 13, 12, 10, 8].
+If a player uses obligation to give their character an Ability Score Increase or feat, the starting value of any given ability shall not exceed 17.

 ## Alignment